liferay/liferay-docs/develop/tutorials/articles/01-introduction/00-intro.markdown

 As you write apps, you'll want to leverage powerful frameworks that work seamlessly with Liferay and help you complete your app faster.
-Liferay contains several frameworks that give you all the tools you need to perform various common tasks that you don't want to have to write yourself, such as handling permissions and letting users enter comments, categories, and tags.
+Liferay contains several frameworks that give you all the tools you need to perform various common tasks that you don't want to write yourself, such as handling permissions and letting users enter comments, categories, and tags.

 <!-- Here